 Misinterpreting the law on lay off in Ireland can therefore have costly consequences.

 What does the contract of employment say?

-If employees are laid/laid off from work and there is no lay off clause in the employment contract, you will need to secure the express agreement of employees to the proposed lay offs unless you can demonstrate that it is custom and practice in your business to implement lay offs.
+If employees are laid off from work and there is no lay-off clause in the employment contract, you will need to secure the express agreement of employees to the proposed lay-offs.
+That is unless you can demonstrate that it is custom and practice in your business to implement lay-offs.

 - The employee will be working less than half of their contractual weekly hours or receiving less than half their weekly pay.